flofriday/blog/posts/meltdown-the-story-of-a-markdown-parser/post.md

 generator.

 Which means that the article you are reading right now was parsed and converted to HTML by meltdown.
-I don't know if it will stay forever that way, it very well might be that someday I will want to use a complex Markdown feature without messing around with my parser first and I will switch it out again, but for now this seems like a fun side project.
+I don't know if it will stay this way forever, it very well might be that someday I'll want to use a complex Markdown feature without messing around with my parser first, and I'll switch it out again.
+But for now, this seems like a fun side project.

 You can find meltdown on [GitHub](https://github.com/flofriday/meltdown) and [PyPI](https://pypi.org/project/meltdown/).
 It still doesn't handle all